GraceW03/gracew03/README.md

 🏫 I’m currently a junior at Cornell University<br>
 🤖 Software on the Cornell Nexus Project Team<br>
 📚 CS Teaching Assistant<br>
-👩🏻‍💻 Career Development Co-Director at Women in Computing at Cornell 🖨️ Prev. intern at Millennium, Prudential Financial, Regeneron Pharmaceuticals
+👩🏻‍💻 Career Development Co-Director at Women in Computing at Cornell <br>
+🖨️ Prev. intern at Millennium, Prudential Financial, Regeneron Pharmaceuticals

 ## 🌐 Socials: